Publishing a self-contained Blazor component (Razor + CSS + JS) as a NuGet package

 </ItemGroup>

-2. Build the NuGet package using dotnet publish.
-This will output the NuGet package to the bin/Release folder.
+2. Build the NuGet package using dotnet pack.
+This outputs the package to the bin/Release folder.

 Shell